wp-plugins/quick-featured-images/README.txt

 The search for custom taxonomy terms could lead to surprising results.
 The reason is custom taxonomies can be used in many different ways.
 It is not possible to catch them all in one single code expression.
 If you should be unsatisfied with the result try other filters to get the result you want.

-= Which languages does the plugin support? =

-Actually these languages are supported:

-* English
-* Spanish (Español)
-* German (Deutsch)

-Further translations are welcome.
-If you want to give in your translation please leave a notice in the [plugin's support forum](http://wordpress.org/support/plugin/quick-featured-images).

 = Where is the *.pot file for translating the plugin in any language? =

 If you want to contribute a translation of the plugin in your language it would be great!
 You would find the *.pot file in the 'languages' directory of this plugin.
 If you would send the *.po file to me I would include it in the next release of the plugin.